800-922-2596 Call Now Book a Free Inspection

 Frequently Asked Questions About Powderpost Beetles

-Yes, adult beetles can fly, and they use this ability to move from one piece of wood to another.
+Yes, adult beetles can fly, which is how they move from one piece of wood to another.
 Their short adult lifespan is focused on reproduction.

 Termites eat wood continuously and live in colonies, causing widespread destruction.
 Powderpost beetles, on the other hand, cause damage individually as larvae tunneling inside the wood, leaving behind exit holes and powdery frass.

-If you suspect powderpost beetles are damaging your home or business, Gregory Pest Solutions is ready to help.
+If you suspect powderpost beetles are damaging your property, Gregory Pest Solutions can help.
 Our experienced team provides professional powderpost beetle treatment to protect furniture, flooring, and structural wood from ongoing damage.
 We offer comprehensive residential and commercial pest services, including fumigation when necessary, so you can feel confident that the infestation is fully addressed.

 Get In Touch